saidulIslam1602/MaritimeIQ_Platform/docs/REALTIME-IMPLEMENTATION.md

 ## Overview

-This document describes the comprehensive real-time data ingestion and analytics system implemented for the Havila Kystruten Maritime Platform.
+This document describes the comprehensive real-time data ingestion and analytics system implemented for the MaritimeIQ Platform.
 The system provides live data streaming, dynamic analytics, and real-time visualizations for maritime operations.

 ## Architecture Components